 - Using the sturdy object for more force, push the fist in and up in a quick motion to force the object out of the throat.

 The Heimlich maneuver is a simple and effective way to remove a blockage in the throat.
-A 2017 study paper in the journal
+A

 The Heimlich maneuver